The stochastic evolution of an infinite population with logistic-type interaction: Introduction

-In the individual-based modeling, the population members are assigned traits -- typically, spatial locations $x\in X$.
-Then counting measures $\gamma$ defined on the trait space $X$ are naturally employed as the population pure states.
-That is, for a suitable $\Delta \subset X$, $\gamma(\Delta)$ yields the size of the subpopulation contained in $\Delta$ if the state of the whole population is $\gamma$.
-The way back to the aforementioned modeling amounts to restricting the theory to $N=\gamma(X)$.
-Here, however, one obtains the possibility to study also infinite populations, which corresponds to assuming that $\gamma(\Delta) < \infty$ only for some $\Delta$, e.g., for bounded subsets if $X=\mathds{R}^d$.
+In individual-based (i.e., microscopic) modeling, population members are assigned traits, typically spatial locations $x\in X$.
+Then, the counting measures $\gamma$ defined on the trait space $X$ are naturally used as pure population states.
+That is, for a suitable $\Delta \subset X$, $\gamma(\Delta)$ is the size of the subpopulation contained in $\Delta$ if the state of the whole population is $\gamma$.
+Returning to the aforementioned modeling amounts to restricting the theory to $N=\gamma(X)$.
+Here, however, one obtains the possibility of studying also infinite populations, which corresponds to admitting that $\gamma(\Delta)$ is finite not for all subsets, e.g., only for bounded ones if $X=\mathds{R}^d$.
 The set of all such states $\Gamma$ is equipped with a suitable topology and hence with the corresponding Borel $\sigma$-field $\mathcal{B}(\Gamma)$, which allows one to employ probability measures on $(\Gamma,\mathcal{B}(\Gamma))$ as population states.
 By $\mathcal{P}(\Gamma)$ we shall denote the set of all such measures.
 In this setting, pure states $\gamma$ appear as the corresponding Dirac measures.
-Another advantage of this approach is that the evolution equation may now appear in its `dual' form $\dot{F}_t = L F_t$, called the backward Kolmogorov equation.
-Here $F:\Gamma \to \mathds{R}$ is a suitable test function, whereas $L$ is the Kolmogorov operator (generator) which contains complete information concerning the elementary acts of the population dynamics.
+In the case of random events, the map $\omega \mapsto \gamma$, a \emph{random measure}, cf. \cite{Dawson,Li}, serves as a random `variable', whose distribution is given by a certain $\mu \in \mathcal{P}(\Gamma)$.
+Another advantage of the individual-based modeling is that the evolution equation may now appear in its `dual' form $\dot{F}_t = L F_t$, called the backward Kolmogorov equation.
+Here $F:\Gamma \to \mathds{R}$ is a suitable test function, whereas $L$ is the Kolmogorov operator (generator) which contains complete information concerning the elementary acts of population dynamics.

 In this paper, we consider the model in which $X=\mathds{R}^d$, $d\geq 1$, and the Kolmogorov operator reads